-- Spread the differential housing again (Refer to section 2.6). - Hold shim packs 'D' (Refer to section 3.2) and 'E' (Refer to section 4.4) in position on the Air Locker. - Reinstall the Air Locker into the differential housing, ensuring that the seal housing is postitioned so that the tube will point straight up through the hole in the bearing cap (Fig. 9.)
+- Spread the differential housing again (Refer to section 2.6). - Hold shim packs 'D' (Refer to section 3.2) and 'E' (Refer to section 4.4) in position on the Air Locker. - Reinstall the Air Locker into the differential housing. - NOTE : If the carrier is too difficult to install with the added shim pack then the spreader tension may need to be increased.
+Do not spread the housing more than 0.50mm [0.020"].

-- NOTE : If the carrier is too difficult to install with the added shim pack then the spreader tension may need to be increased.
-Do not spread the housing more than 0.50mm [0.020"]. - Place the bearing caps in place to align the seal housing tube with the drilled hole. - Relieve all tension on the housing spreader. - Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.
+- Place the bearing caps in place to align the seal housing, making sure that there is no contact between the bearing cap, master shim and seal housing tube. - Relieve all tension on the housing spreader. - Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.